hyperledger-labs/splice/cluster/README.md

 3. In the participant logs of one of our SVs, we see `Commitment correct` messages for all SV participants.
    If we're in sync with all other SVs it's reasonable to assume they're also in sync with each other.
 4. All our partners confirm that they have their expected amulet balance and that they aren't seeing anything weird.

+See [Network Health](./network-health/NETWORK_HEALTH.md) for further investigation if any of these checks fail.

 ## Interacting with Canton Network UIs